 Ms Muofhe Tshibalanganda, recipient of the best MSc presentation award at the recent IMRAD conference.

-Student awards

-Ms Muofhe Tshibalanganda, an Earth Sciences MScresearch student and analyst at the X-ray Tomography Unit at the Central Analytical Facility (Stellenbosch), was recently awarded first prize for the best MSc level presentation at the Imaging and Radiation
+Student awards Ms Muofhe Tshibalanganda, an Earth Sciences MScresearch student and analyst at the Xray Tomography Unit at the Central Analytical Facility (Stellenbosch), was recently awarded first prize for the best MSc level presentation at the Imaging and Radiation (IMRAD) 2021 virtual conference.
+Her MSc research focuses on utilising X-ray Computed Tomography (XCT) for characterising microfossils, with particular application as exploration vectors in the oil and gas industry.
+We are very proud of her achievement and wish her luck with the last phases of her thesis writeup.
 As a final note, and as many of you already know, the Geocongress has been shifted again.
 The scientific organisational committee remain devoted to hosting an in-person event, and currently hope to run this during November 2022.
 The proposed date is one that allows for the vaccination drive to run its course, and also seeks to benefit from the warmer summer weather as opposed to a wintery mid-year event.
 Bjorn von der Heyden